 4. In the Exit Information screen you have two choices.
-A. Press ENT to navigate or "go to" the exit.
+A. Press ENT to navigate or Go To Exit.
 B. Press \rightarrow | ENT to find the exit on the map.

-"Go To Exit" option, left, "Find On Map" option, right.
+Go To Exit option (left); Find On Map option (right).

-You can also look up some additional information on the Exit Services located near this exit.
-Press \downarrow to Services | press \downarrow or \uparrow to select Service Name | ENT.
+You can also look up some additional information on the services located near this exit.
+Press \downarrow to Services then \downarrow or \uparrow to select Service Name | ENT.

-Exit Information screen, left; general location and amenities information, at right.
+Exit Information screen (left) with general location and amenities information screen (right).